UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 # Design and implementation of model equation and table/figure extraction methods
 ## Introduction
-The development, refinement, and assessment of scientific models that describe natural phenomena depends heavily on empiricial and experimental records that are most commonly described in the text, tables and figures of scientific publications.
-Further, the theoretical underpinnings of models and key model components are also commonly expressed in the form of equations and accompanying text-based descriptions thereof.
-Locating and assembling all of the information relevant to a given scientific model and undestanding it at a level that is sufficient to incoporate it into model parameterization and/or assessment is a major barrier to scientific progress.
+The development, refinement, and assessment of scientific models that describe natural phenomena depends heavily on empirical and experimental data and observations reported in the text, tables and figures of scientific publications.
+The theoretical underpinnings of models and key model components are also commonly expressed in the form of equations and accompanying text-based descriptions.
+The ability to locate and assemble specific data and information relevant to a given scientific model from across hundreds, thousands, or even millions of publications, and do so in a way that keeps up-to-date as new publications are produced, is a major barrier to scientific progress.

 Here we provide an interim report on the design and implementation of our prototype system for automatically locating and extracting from the published literature data and information pertinent to scientific models.
-Two primary tasks constituted the focus of this project milestone:
+Two primary tasks constituted the focus of this TA1 project milestone:

 1. Model equation extraction from PDFs
 2. Table/figure extraction from PDFs

 Both of these tasks require the development and deployment of methods to automatically visually segment, classify, and represent heterogeneous elements (i.e., equations, tables, figures, captions, body text blocks) within PDF documents from multiple publishers in a way that maintains contextual relationships to text-based information.
 Extracted equation, table, and figure elements and text must then be represented in a way that can be used in inference steps (i.e., automated knowledge base construction).
-We focus functionality on PDF input because the majority of published data and information in many domains of science, particularly those with field-based observational data, are available primariy or exclusively in PDF formats.
+We focus functionality on PDF input because the majority of published data and information in many domains of science, particularly those with field-based observational data, are available primarily or exclusively in PDF formats.

 Below, we first describe the general nature of the problem and our multimodal approach.
 Next, we document the software tools that we are developing and/or modifying to address the problem.
 We then provide initial quantitative results describing the recall and precision of equation, table, and figure element extraction from full-text PDFs from multiple different commercial and open-access sources.
 The performance of our code and workflow and our ability to scale to multiple millions of documents in xDD infrastructure are also preliminarily assessed.